stefi23/RC-journal/Week2.md

   - [Group Anagrams](https://leetcode.com/explore/challenge/card/30-day-leetcoding-challenge/528/week-1/3288/)
 - Improved design on [Rock, Scissors, Paper Game](https://stefi.codes/Schere-Stein-Papier/)

+- Attended the Algorithms Workshop and learned about Hashing

+- Setup my blog with Gatsby and Markdown

 **Challenges 🐘**

 - Not letting the impostar syndrom take over.
 I've felt at the beginning of this week as if I don't know anything and will never get it.
 - Setting up Python and virtual environments
 - Some more challenging coding challenges take made me question my abilities
+- Figuring out how Gatsby works and pagination

 **What I've learned 💡**